AlfonsoDelaLuna/Transaction-System/README.md

 # Transaction System

 This is a PHP-based web application for managing transactions.
-The system have separate functionalities for regular users/ cashier and administrators.
+The system have separate functionalities for regular users/cashier and administrators.

 ## Process Before
+The cashier takes orders from the customer via pen and paper and takes these orders to the chef to make the order.

 ## Problems Encounterd